 Conditional offer of appointment: pre appointment checks.
 Offer of appointment is made conditional on satisfactory completion of the following pre- appointment checks and, for non-teaching posts, a probationary period References before confirmation of appointment: (if not obtained and scrutinised previously) (If received by email - accompanying email to verify authenticity.
-If not from professional email address, follow up to ensure authenticity) Identity (if that could not be verified at interview) Qualifications (if not verified on the day of interview) , Permission to work in UK, if required School record sight of DBS certificate - where appropriate satisfactory DBS certificate. , , DBS Barred list check - applicant is not barred from working with Children (this must be completed before the applicant commences • work) Childcare (Disqualification) Regulations 2009 Letter - for any staff who work in childcare provision or who are directly concerned with the management of such provision as defined in the statutory guidance.
-Health - the candidate is medically fit Medical Pre Employment Questionnaire · · Prohibition from Teaching Work Check - For those carrying out teaching work (see below) the teacher has not been included in the prohibition list or interim prohibition list or has a GTCE sanction.
+If not from professional email address, follow up to ensure authenticity) Identity (if that could not be verified at interview) , Qualifications (if not verified on the day of interview) Qualifications (if first verified of the day of interview) Permission to work in UK, if required Termission to work in on, in required School record sight of DBS certificate - where appropriate satisfactory DBS certificate.
+DBS Barred list check - applicant is not barred from working with Children (this must be completed before the applicant commences work) Childcare (Disqualification) Regulations 2009 Letter - for any staff who work in childcare provision or who are directly concerned with the management of such provision as defined in the statutory guidance.
+Health - the candidate is medically fit · · · · · · · · · · · · · · · · · · · Medical Pre Employment Questionnaire Prohibition from Tooching Mark Charle For these corruing out tooching Prohibition from Teaching Work Check - For those carrying out teaching work (see below) the teacher has not been included in the prohibition list or interim prohibition list or has a GTCE sanction.
 Qualified Teacher Status (QTS) Check - (for teaching posts in maintained schools) the teacher has obtained QTS or is exempt from the requirement to hold QTS (for teaching posts in FE colleges) the teacher has obtained a Post Graduate Certificate of Education (PGCE) or Certificate of Education (Cert.
 Ed) awarded by a higher education institution, or the FE Teaching Certificate conferred by an awarding body Overseas Checks - for individuals who have lived or worked abroad in the last 5 years.
-(For those carrying out teaching work within the EEA area this will include an EEA prohibition order check through Employer Access until Jan 21, after this date it will include a reference from any education employer overseas in the same period) •

-Statutory Induction Completed (for teachers who obtained QTS after 7 May 1999 and are not employed as NQTs)

-Risk Assessment - for Volunteers a written Risk

-assessment in relation to undertaking an Enhanced DBS

-Child Protection & Online safety training and

-other induction such as H&S, Safe Working Practice

-/ code of staff behaviour, etc.
+(For those carrying out teaching work within the EEA area this will include an EEA prohibition order check through Employer Access until Jan 21, after this date it will include a reference from any education employer overseas in the same period) Statutory Induction Completed (for teachers who obtained QTS after 7 May 1999 and are not employed as NQTs) Risk Assessment - for Volunteers a written Risk assessment in relation 7 to undertaking an Enhanced DBS Child Protection & Online safety training and other induction such as H&S, Safe Working Practice / code of staff behaviour, etc. Including: Safeguarding & Child Protection Policy Safer Working Practice Guidance Whistleblowing procedures KCSiE Part 1 & Annex B 1

-Including:

-Safeguarding & Child Protection Policy

-Safer Working Practice Guidance

-Whistleblowing procedures

-KCSiE & Annexe A

-ICT Acceptable Use Policy

-Online Safety Policy & Guidance
+ICT Acceptable Use Policy Online Safety Policy & Guidance

 Children Missing Education Policy

 Behaviour Policy